DevExpress-Examples/WebFormsDashboardConfigurator/README.md

 * [Default.aspx.cs](./CS/WebFormsDashboardConfigurator/Default.aspx.cs)
 * [Global.asax.cs](./CS/WebFormsDashboardConfigurator/Global.asax.cs)

-# ASPxDashboard - How to set up a server part with DashboardConfigurator
+# ASPxDashboard - How to Set Up a Server Part with DashboardConfigurator

 This example demonstrates how to set up ASPxDashboard with the DashboardConfigurator settings.